 This selection is especially helpful for those at the very beginning of their journey into caregiving or aging.
 There are two central themes to Hudson’s work.
 First, she stresses the importance of planning ahead for the realities of aging and properly communicating those plans to family members.
 Her second core point is that articulating one’s personal definition of quality of life is something that must be done earlier rather than later.
 Handling these difficult objectives enables readers to develop a strategy for ensuring they can achieve the quality of life they desire as they get older and serves as a guide for family members who will likely become caregivers and surrogate decision makers.
 Hudson offers many innovative and creative ideas along with practical suggestions for enhancing and maintaining quality of life.

-While it is difficult to know where to start when searching for caregiving advice and counsel, I find the above works provide a varied and important perspective.
+While it is difficult to know where to start when searching for caregiving advice, I find the above works provide a varied and important perspective.
 The Caregiver Forum is another excellent source of tried and true information and resources compiled by and for family caregivers.
 Below are some AgingCare members’ best book recommendations on topics like dementia care, family dysfunction, caregiver stress, end-of-life issues and self-help.

 - Being Mortal: Medicine and What Matters in the End, by Atul Gawande, M.D., MPH